 Whether coming to Cornwall to discover new places, or retracing your steps from holidays gone by, this delightful home-from-home offers a great base and will help recharge the batteries before its time to say goodbye.

-Sitting-room with TV, DVD player, CD player and wood-burner
+Sitting-room with Smart TV, DVD player, CD player and wood-burner

 Kitchen/Diner with electric hob, electric oven, microwave with grill, fridge/freezer, washing machine/drier and dishwasher